 Yellowing Leaves

 If you notice leaves turning yellow, water is likely to blame.
-Your job is to figure out if your plant is receiving too much or not enough water.
+Your job is to determine if your plant is receiving too much or not enough water.

-Remember that Texas sage can withstand periods of drought, so you don’t need to water every day or even every week.
+Remember that Texas sage can withstand periods of drought, so you don’t need to water every day or week.
 However, you should water your plant every few weeks during times of drought.

 Sap Sucking Pests

-While Salvia coccinea isn’t often impacted by pests, it can become affected by sap-sucking pests.
+While the plant isn’t often impacted by common garden pests, it can become affected by sap-sucking pests.
 These include aphids, thrips, and spider mites.

 If you notice these pests, remove them with a soapy cloth or spray from a hose.
 You can also release beneficial insects such as ladybugs and green lacewings.